-10. Legal Sel vices i vic, and its approp рпанс Constituent Co or por acions. emplo I hereby assign to yee, the sum of (c m any wages earned or r to be earned by me as your \$1.00 \$3 3.00 \$5.00 Other \$ and re each and every month.
-I hereby authorize and direct you to deduct such amounts from my pay and remit same to UAW V-CAP at such times and in such manner as may be agreed between you and the Union at any time while this authorization is in effect.
+I hereby assign to UAW V-CAP, from any wages earned or to be earned by me as your employee, the sum of (circle one):

+\$1.00 \$3.00 \$5.00 Other \$

 This authorization is voluntarily made.
 I understand that the signing of this authorization and the making of payments to UAW V-CAP are not conditions of membership in the Union or of employment with Legal Services NYC, that I have the right to refuse to sign this authorization and contribute to UAW V-CAP without any reprisal, that UAW V-CAP will use the money it receives to make political contributions and expenditures in connection with federal, state and local elections, that all UAW members may be eligible for V-CAP raffle drawings, regardless of whether they make a contribution to UAW V-CAP, and that the monies contributed to UAW V-CAP constitute a voluntary contribution to a joint fundraising effort by the UAW and the AFL-CIO.
 Contributions or gifts to UAW V-CAP are not deductible as charitable contributions for federal tax purposes.

 I also understand that the guidelines for contributions to UAW V-CAP set forth are merely suggestions, that I can contribute more or less than the guidelines suggest, and that the Union will not favor or disadvantage me based on the amount of my contribution or any decision not to contribute.
-Name (Print) SS# LS-NYC Constituent Corporation Region: 9A Local Union: 2320 Unit: Legal So ervices Staff Association